Florida Drug Possession Laws

 - Use of cannabis in accordance with Florida’s medical marijuana law

 Note: State laws are always subject to change.
 While we strive to provide the most current information available, please consult with a Florida criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.

 - Florida Heroin Laws

 Get a Free Initial Review of Your Drug Possession Case

 Although medical marijuana is legal in Florida, possession of the herb without a valid license (or possession of any other controlled substance) still carries a heavy penalty upon conviction.
 If you are charged with a drug possession crime, you may need the help of an attorney.
-Get a free initial legal evaluation of your case from a local attorney today.
+Get a free initial legal evaluation of your case at McLean & Mitchell Criminal Defense.